naev/naev-artwork/README.md

    - For the laser, only the base .blend is included.
 The Mk2 is created by merely increasing the muzzle size by 20% and changing the heatsink near the base to a green material.
    - The launcher graphics were created by combining the missile .blends with a desaturated Banshee launcher.
    - For creating your own graphics, turret.blend and turret2.blend are included.
 They're not actually used in-game, but they are the basis for the other turret models.
-   - There is one .blend missing from this repository, due to its immense size.
-The model for the Hellburner is roughly 40 MB, and can be acquired by contacting Deiz or Joss.

 Rendering
 ---------